I went from working in a full-time job to being a freelance fashion illustrator twice.

 Maybe I could become an art teacher to supplement my income, I thought.
 So, I took a teacher training course while I had the time.

-After three years of self-employment, I was back to working full-time.
+After three years of self-employment, I was back to working

 Now I was ready for something different.